The mass of the exo-Venus Gliese 12 b, as revealed by HARPS-N, ESPRESSO, and CARMENES: Discussion

 Different compositional priors can further be set based on the host star.
 There are preliminary studies showing possible links between host star and planet composition \citep[e.g. ][]{Thiabaud2015,Mortier2020,Adibekyan2021}.
-However, the exact link is still unknown which is why \texttt{plaNETic} allows for the different priors.
+However, the exact link is still unknown, which is why \texttt{plaNETic} allows for the different priors.
 The relevant priors relate to the Si/Mg/Fe ratios.
-They can be sampled uniformly, they can have a prior where the planet ratios are assumed to be equal to the star's \citep{Thiabaud2015}, and they can have a prior assuming the planet is iron-enriched compared to the star \citep{Adibekyan2021}.
+They can be sampled uniformly, have a prior where the planet ratios are assumed to be equal to the star's \citep{Thiabaud2015}, or have a prior assuming the planet is iron-enriched compared to the star as described by equation S5 of \citet{Adibekyan2021}.
+Within \texttt{plaNETic}, abundances are recorded in the form 10$^{[\mathrm{X/Fe}]_\star}$ in the posteriors, allowing us to compare the abundance priors, which are $0.88\pm0.25$ and $0.30_{-0.11}^{+0.21}$ for X$=$Si, and $0.79\pm0.19$ and $0.27_{-0.09}^{+0.17}$ for X$=$Mg for the equal and iron-enriched prior respectively.
+We used the stellar abundances derived in Section~\ref{sec:star} as priors, where we used Ti as a reliable proxy for Si.
+The quality of silicon lines for stars with temperatures similar to that of Gliese 12 becomes degraded in comparison to the quality in hotter stars, in which case, the silicon value may be erroneous.
+The use of Ti as a proxy is justifiable due to it being an alpha element, as is Si; both elements form via the same process during stellar nucleosynthesis, and should therefore follow similar trends in abundances.
+We selected Ti in particular as there are many resolvable lines, amenable to analysis.

-The resulting mass fractions of the different layers are shown in Figure \ref{fig:planetic}.
+The resulting mass fractions of the different layers are shown in Fig.~\ref{fig:planetic}.
 As expected for this planet, the volatile mass fraction is small and consistent with 0.
 The core mass fraction is loosely constrained with median values between 20 and 30 per cent, depending on the prior.
 This is in line with the known core mass fraction of Venus (32 per cent).